 ἐβαπτίζοντο: IPI 3p, βαπτίζω, 1) to dip repeatedly, to immerse, to submerge (of vessels sunk) 2) to cleanse by dipping or submerging, to wash, to make clean with water, to wash one's self, bathe

-ἐξομολογούμενοι: PMPart npm, ἐξομολογέω, 1) to confess 2) to profess 2a) acknowledge openly and joyfully 2b) to one's honour: to celebrate, give praise to 2c) to profess that one will do something, to promise, agree, engage.
+ἐξομολογούμενοι: PMPart npm, ἐξομολογέω, 1) to confess 2) to profess 2a) acknowledge openly and joyfully 2b) to one's honor: to celebrate, give praise to 2c) to profess that one will do something, to promise, agree, engage.

 1. The “all” of v.5 is still in effect here.
 All of them were going out and all of them were being baptized.
 This is an amazingly popular response to John and not a mixed review as we will see regarding Jesus later in the story.
 But, the question quickly arises whether coming out to be baptized is, in itself, a good enough thing.